IseeHorizont/Pogodoved-littleProject/README.md

-# Pogodoved-myLittleProject for Lab-work on TUSUR
+# Pogodoved-myLittleProject for Lab-work in TUSUR
 ![](startWindow.png)